Shipping goods around the Puget Sound, using only the power of the wind and sun.

 Please fill out the form below and we'll get back to you with details!

-Starting within the next month, we are going to deliver roasted coffee from Middle Fork Roasters in Seattle, to various ports around the Puget Sound.
+We are currently delivering roasted coffee from Middle Fork Roasters in Seattle, to various ports around the Puget Sound.
 At first, we will be sticking close to Seattle, but hope to expand as far south as Olympia, and as far north as Bellingham before too long.
-We also hope to expand our available goods, shipping local products all over the Puget Sound.
+We are currently in talks with many local producers, to begin shipping local products all over the Puget Sound.

 We are commited to protecting our environment.
 Any needed shore side transportation will take place using bicycles and trailers.

-As excitement about this project grows, we hope to run a crowd-sourcing campaign in order to upgrade our capacity, gaining some economy of scale and shrinking the price premium over goods shipped via oil burning freighters.
+As excitement about this project grows, we hope to run a crowd-sourcing campaign in order to upgrade our capacity, gaining some economy of scale and shrinking the price premium over goods shipped via petroleum burning trucks.

 Sailing technology has continued to evolve over the last hundred years, even after petroleum fueled shipping took over at the beginning of the 20th century, due to the popularity of recreational sailing and racing.
 Racing sailboats in particular has led to many modern materials and innovations, with speed records constantly being set.